workleap/wl-foundry-cli/CONTRIBUTING.md

 ### Linting

-To run lint on the packages, call `pnpm lint` from the project root folder.
+To lint the packages, call `pnpm lint` from the project root folder.

 ### Testing